Jur0n/Jur0n.github.io/_posts/Active Directory/_posts/2023-11-12-DHCP-and-DNS.md

 ### Stubzone

-A forward-lookup zone can also be konfigured as stubzone.
+A forward-lookup zone can also be configured as stubzone.
 A Stubzone contains partial quantities of zonedata and a copy of Resource records, which are required to indentify the authorising DNS-Server in an zone.
 A Stubzone saves a copy of a zone, which does only contain **Nameserver** (NS), **start of authority**(SOA) and **A-Entrys**.
 The NS-Resourcerecord allocates the DNS-domainnames to servers that are authorized or contains a zonefile for the domain.
 The SOA-Resourcerecord provides the startingpoint of information saved in a zone.